Chendianhan/Obtaining-common-risk-matrix/README.md

 # Obtaining-the-Social-knowledge
-NetLoogo simulation code and data of shooting case
+NetLogo code and simulation data of shooting case